ipa320/RosTooling.github.io/docu/LearnRosSystemModels.md

 By default, a new project with a reference to the content of the "de.fraunhofer.ipa.ros.communication.objects" will be created.
 This new project contains a folder called "rosnodes" to hold the nodes description and a file with the extension .ros2 which will have an error because it is empty.
 The folder "rosnodes" can be removed for this example.

-For this example, you can use existing .ros2 files for the composition.
+As a system creation requires component models, you can use existing .ros2 files for the composition.
 Under "de.fraunhofer.ipa.ros.communication.objects/BasicSpecs/Components" you can find the **ros_component_template.ros2** and the **ros_component2_template.ros2** files.
 Both represent fictitious nodes with all the possible interfaces and parameters.
-Please open both files and review the
+Please open both files and take a look at them.

+Now we have to create a file to contain our system model.
+For that, you can go to File -> New -> Other -> General -> File.
+The new file must have the extension .rossystem.

-In [RosSystem description](RosSystemModelDescription.md) we explain the format of a system and the editor will support you to write the model properly.
+As reference, in [RosSystem description](RosSystemModelDescription.md) we explain the format of a system and the editor will support you in writing the model properly.

 The first that must be given is a name and then a ":" is required.
 In the next line, you must add indentation and you can press the keys "Ctrl" + Space bar for help.
 Then we will define the nodes that compose the system.
-Here under "from" we will link our previously created nodes, the grammar for the references is **PackageName.NodeName**.
+Here under "from" we will link the previous referenced nodes, the grammar for the references is **PackageName.NodeName**.

 ![alt text](images/01_learn_rossystemmodels.gif)